Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Analytic calculations

 \subsubsection{ULE estimators}

 Let us derive the ULE estimators in a manner similar to the OLE estimators.
+We follow similar notations and procedures as in Refs.~\cite{lehle2015analyzing, bruckner2020inferring}.
 If we have direct access to both $x(t)$ and $v(t)$, we can naturally expect the ULE estimators to take the same form as Eq.~\eqref{app_eq:OLE_estimator}, with the replacement of $\Delta x(t)$ by $\Delta v(t)$.
 However, in practical scenarios, we can only observe $x(t)$, necessitating the estimation of $v(t)$ from the observed trajectories of $x(t)$.
 Considering these more realistic scenarios, we first expand $\Delta x^{(n)}(t) \equiv x(t+n\Delta t) - x(t)$ by applying the ULE as follows:

 Here, for simplicity, we use $\Phi(s') \equiv \Phi(x, v, s')$ and $D(s') \equiv D(x, v, s')$.
 Applying It\^{o}'s formula in Eq.~\eqref{app_eq:ULE_dx}, we obtain

 and

 where the remainders satisfy $R_1(t), R_2(t) \sim \mathcal{O}(\Delta t^{5/2})$ and $ \langle R_1(t) \rangle, \langle R_2(t) \rangle \sim \mathcal{O}(\Delta t^{3})$.
 Substituting Eqs.~\eqref{app_eq:ULE_Ito1} and \eqref{app_eq:ULE_Ito2} into Eq.~\eqref{app_eq:ULE_dx}, $\Delta x^{(n)}(t)$ is given by